dan-fritchman/fritch.mn/www/SwMakesHw/0004-analog-simulation.md

 Temporarily setting aside the matrices and circuits, we'll step down to single-dimensional problems to introduce iterative non-linear solvers.
 Among the most common, oldest, and most popular such algorithms is the [Newton–Raphson method](https://en.wikipedia.org/wiki/Newton%27s_method).

-Iterative methods work something like a game of "too hot, too cold", operating on a sequence of guesses.
-For example imagine attempting to find the square root of two, equipped only with multiplication (and hence the ability to take squares).
+Iterative methods work something like a “hot/cold” game, operating on a sequence of guesses.
+For example, imagine attempting to find the square root of two, equipped only with multiplication (and hence the ability to take squares).
 The guessing game could go something like:

 ```
 Guess   Guess^2    Hot/Cold